Lazio vs Milan

 Milan

-AC Milan’s shaky start to the season under new coach Paulo Fonseca comes as a surprise to many, despite several commendable additions.
-The Rossoneri are coming off the back of a shocking 2-1 loss to newly promoted Parma.
+AC Milan’s shaky start to the season under new coach Paulo Fonseca has surprised many, despite several commendable additions.
+The Rossoneri are coming off a shocking 2-1 loss to newly promoted Parma.
+While the result raised eyebrows, it was the manner of the defeat that was more worrying.

-It was the first time since 2011 that Milan failed to win their first two league matches, leaving Fonseca turning on his defensive line in a post-match interview.
-Meanwhile, an impressive record against the home side will leave Milan confident of picking up at least a point on Saturday, having won five of their last six matches against Lazio.
+Nevertheless, an impressive record against the home side will leave Milan confident of securing at least a point on Saturday, having won five of their last six matches against Lazio.
+Additionally, a win here would mean back-to-back away victories over Lazio following a 1-0 win in March.

-On Saturday, the 51-year-old manager is expected to deploy a 4—2—3—1 with Luka Jović in attack. Álvaro Morata remains sidelined until mid-September following a muscle injury.
+Already in the spotlight due to Milan’s poor start, failure to secure three points before the international break will put Fonseca under immense pressure.
+On Saturday, the 51-year-old manager is expected to deploy a 4-2-3-1 formation with Luka Jović leading the attack. Álvaro Morata remains sidelined until mid-September with a muscle injury.

 Team form